Alexis Mateo

-Alexis Mateo Pacheco (born July 24, 1979), best known as Alexis Mateo, is a Puerto Rican drag queen, performer, reality television personality, fashion designer, and the winner of All American Goddess 2016, Miss Gay Days 2016 and National Showgirl 2017.
-She became internationally known as a contestant on season three of RuPaul's Drag Race, seasons one and five of RuPaul's Drag Race All Stars and season two of Canada's Drag Race: Canada vs. the World.
+Alexis Mateo Pacheco (born July 24, 1979), best known as Alexis Mateo, is a Puerto Rican drag queen, performer, reality television personality, fashion designer, and the winner of All American Goddess 2016, Miss Gay Days 2016, National Showgirl 2017, and Miss Continental Elite 2025.
+She became internationally known as a contestant on season three of RuPaul's Drag Race, seasons one and five of RuPaul's Drag Race All Stars, season two of Canada's Drag Race: Canada vs. the World, and Drag Race México: Latina Royale, becoming the first queen in the entire franchise to compete five times.
 Alexis Mateo is also drag mother of viral sensation and "RuGirl" Vanessa Vanjie Mateo.

 Early life

 Born in 1979, Alexis Mateo began her drag career in Puerto Rico's gay nightclub circuit before relocating in 2001 to Orlando, Florida, where she worked as a dancer and performer at Disney World.
-In addition to his drag career, which began in 2006, he is a fashion designer and won the 2001 Inter Fashion Award for Best Fashion Designer.
+In addition to her drag career, which began in 2006, she is a fashion designer and won the 2001 Inter Fashion Award for Best Fashion Designer.

 Career

-While residing in Central Florida, he won many gay pageants including Miss Florida US of A, Miss Florida Latina, Miss Orlando, Miss Central Florida, Miss Lakeland, Miss Waterside, Miss Suncoast, Miss Suncoast America, Miss ASAP, Miss Lakeland America, Miss Orlando Latina, Miss Florida International, and Sunshine State All American Goddess.
+While residing in Central Florida, she won many gay pageants including Miss Florida US of A, Miss Florida Latina, Miss Orlando, Miss Central Florida, Miss Lakeland, Miss Waterside, Miss Suncoast, Miss Suncoast America, Miss ASAP, Miss Lakeland America, Miss Orlando Latina, Miss Florida International, and Sunshine State All American Goddess.

 Mateo has been active in AIDS awareness and activism.
-After being featured in a Gilead Sciences ad titled "Red Ribbon Runway" with fellow Drag Race co-stars Manila Luzon, Delta Work, Shangela Laquifa Wadley, and Carmen Carrera, the dress he was featured wearing was auctioned off by Logo in commemoration of World AIDS Day.
+After being featured in a Gilead Sciences ad titled "Red Ribbon Runway" with fellow Drag Race co-stars Manila Luzon, Delta Work, Shangela Laquifa Wadley, and Carmen Carrera, the dress she was featured wearing was auctioned off by Logo in commemoration of World AIDS Day.
 Proceeds from the auction were donated to the National Association of People with AIDS.
 In 2012, along with other RuPaul's Drag Race contestants, Mateo appeared in the music video "Queen" by band Xelle (which featured former drag race contestant Mimi Imfurst as a member).
 She was one of thirty drag queens featured in Miley Cyrus's 2015 VMA performance.